Gnosder/Gaming/Fugue Wrath/Fugue Game/Characters/Lola.md

 Masterful Expertise: When using FP to reroll a failed non-combat skill check the FP is not spent if the second roll succeeds.
 Enabler.

 Inspiring Refrain - Spend 1 mana to grant an ally +2 on their next action, if they spend an FP this bonus increases to +4.
 Action.
+Reaction.

 Radiant Finale - Once per round, When an enemy is defeated you may spend 5 mana to grant an ally an action.
 Reaction.